0x6A4B/OTP1/docs/sprint4_review-sprint5_plan.md

 GUI (Client view)/controller:

-- Ensure the user interface is fully prepared for localization.
-- Identify text elements that require translation.
-- Implement language selection functionality
+Ensure the user interface is fully prepared for localization.
+Identify text elements that require translation.
+Implement language selection functionality

 ### Niko Meriluoto

 Client model:

-- Ensure the business logic for user interface is fully prepared for localization.
-- Implement language selection and translation API
+Ensure the business logic for user interface is fully prepared for localization.
+Implement language selection and translation API

 ### Joonas Karppinen

 DB:

-- Plan and prepare the database for handling multilingual data
-- Create a strategy for managing character encoding and locale settings
+Plan and prepare the database for handling multilingual data.
+Create a strategy for managing character encoding and locale settings

 ### Toni Hirvikallio

 Project management:

-- Update the product backlog to reflect localization requirements.
-- Add new user stories, tasks, and acceptance criteria
-- Identify essential resources, such as translators and content management systems, for the localization process.
-- Finalize the sprint plan, detailing tasks and estimated story points for both user interface and database localization
+Update the product backlog to reflect localization requirements.
+Add new user stories, tasks, and acceptance criteria.
+Identify essential resources, such as translators and content management systems, for the localization process.
+Finalize the sprint plan, detailing tasks and estimated story points for both user interface and database localization